TurboWarp/docs/docs/development/extensions/better-development-server.md

 npm run dev
 ```

 Now navigate to [http://localhost:8000](http://localhost:8000) -- you should see a list similar to [extensions.turbowarp.org](https://extensions.turbowarp.org/).
-For now we're not going to worry about the list, we're just going to use the development server part.
+For now, we're not going to worry about the list, we're just going to use the development server part.

 The place to save your extension JS is in the `extensions` folder inside of the repository.
 If you intend to submit these to us later, you should create a user folder for your extensions.
 For example, if your username is `TestMuffin`, you might save your fetching extension in the folder `extensions/TestMuffin/fetch.js` and load it using http://localhost:8000/TestMuffin/fetch.js.
 The extension should then also use an ID similar to `testmuffinfetch`.